icewolfz/jiMUD/docs/immortal.md

 Immortal tools allow wizards and other immortals to manage files.
 It provides a basic interface to browse, download, and upload files and common commands and features to make it easier to develop.

-**Note** Uploading paths will not check of remote file exists and will default to overwrite mode for all files

 ## Remote commands

 - `backup` Run the remote file backup command for selected files